 Who has cheap non owner car insurance?

 Finding who has the cheapest non-owner insurance quotes involves the same steps as finding the lowest cost standard policy.
 You want to compare quotes zip code from at least three insurance companies to see who has the lowest rate.
-Among the major carriers surveyed by Insurance.com, Geico has the cheapest car insurance rate, on average, for a non-owners policy.
+Among the major carriers surveyed by Insurance.com, Geico non-owner car insurance is the cheapest car insurance rate, on average.
 You’ll see how major carriers compare on quotes for non owner insurance, and that you can save up to $300 by comparison shopping.

 |Company||Non-Owner Yearly Rate|